Commitment to Community Cardiovascular Health Benefit for Firefighters

 CFH Trust

-The Colorado Firefighter Heart and Cancer Benefits Trust aid the state’s fire professionals to minimize the human and financial burdens created by serious health issues by providing both mandated cardiac and voluntary cancer benefits to the state’s firefighters.
+The Colorado Firefighter Heart, Cancer, and Behavioral Health Benefits Trust aids the state’s fire professionals to minimize the human and financial burdens created by serious health issues by providing both mandated cardiac and voluntary cancer benefits to the state’s firefighters.
+Spread the word about the CFH Trust and how it is a valuable health benefit for firefighters.

 Testing Site Requirements and Instructions